 As a result of the strategic planning process, Executive Director Patrick Hayle’s focus turned to finances and leadership.

-Goals identified included: Media campaign, staffing, job descriptions, organization charts and a development plan.
+Goals identified included a media campaign, staffing, job descriptions, organization charts and a development plan.

 The CRM Board asked for a transformation plan.

-In January, the staff is trained on the Grace-based model.
+In January, the staff was trained on the grace-based counseling model.

-The Grace-based model creates a safe environment where grace flows freely.
-In October this model is rolled out to student.
-The mission statement evolved to “Serving the homeless and needy, rebuilding their lives through the love and compassion of Jesus Christ.”
+The grace-based model creates a safe environment where grace flows freely.
+The program was implemented in October.
+The mission statement changed to “Serving the homeless and needy, rebuilding their lives through the love and compassion of Jesus Christ.”